folio-org/mod-finance-storage/scripts/fix_encumbrances/README.md

 1. Run all fixes (can be long).
 2. Remove duplicate encumbrances (one released, one unreleased for the same thing).
 3. Fix order line - encumbrance relations: fix `encumbrance` links in PO lines in case the poline fund distribution refers to the encumbrance from the previous fiscal year; also fix the fund id in encumbrances if they don't match their po line distribution fund id.
+This whole step is disabled for past fiscal years.
 4. Fix the `orderStatus` property of encumbrances for closed orders.
-In order to do this, the encumbrances have to be unreleased first and released afterwards because it is not possible to change this property for released encumbrances.
+In order to do this, the encumbrances have to be unreleased first and released afterward because it is not possible to change this property for released encumbrances.
 5. Change the encumbrance status to `Unreleased` for all open orders' encumbrances with non-zero amounts.
 6. Release open order unreleased encumbrances with negative amounts when they have `amountAwaitingPayment` or `amountExpended` > 0.
 7. Release cancelled order line encumbrances: releases encumbrances when their order line has a `paymentStatus` of `Cancelled`.